 In order to push to Docker registries you can use the either the

-The difference between the steps is that docker-push step pushes the current container and the docker-scratch-push uses a baseimage.
+The difference between these two steps is that the docker-push step pushes the current container and the docker-scratch-push uses a baseimage.
 For more details on the

 internal/docker-scratch-push step see Internal steps.